Steamboats/SteamboatsBOT/README.md

 ### TODO:

-- Command to find places to eat
+- Adding comments for food places -> comments array is in DB but comment functionality not added yet
-- Command to find ONE place to eat if feeling lucky
+- Weighted randomness taking upvotes of each food place into account
 - Vote (CountMeIn) type bot